SaidBoudad/Microservices-project-Spring-Boot-Cloud-PostgreSQL/README.md

 # Microservices-project-Spring-Boot-Cloud-PostgreSQL
 Microservices project using Spring Boot 3, Spring Cloud, and PostgreSQL database.  concepts such as API Gateway, Config Server, Discovery Server, and hands-on implementation of two real-world microservices, Student and School.

+the comunication between srevices is implemented by 3 way: just for study purpose
+1-RestTemplate: RestTemplate is a synchronous HTTP client
+2-WebClient: WebClient is a non-blocking, reactive HTTP client introduced in Spring WebFlux.
+It provides a more modern and flexible approach to making HTTP requests.
+WebClient is suitable for building reactive and asynchronous applications.
+3-OpenFeign: OpenFeign is a declarative web service client developed by Netflix and integrated into Spring Cloud.
+It simplifies the creation of RESTful service clients by using annotations to define the desired HTTP requests and responses.
+OpenFeign is a convenient choice for service-to-service communication in a microservices architecture.

 the Microservices project components: